JoshuaRadin37/lrmalloc.rs-testing-OLD-/README.md

 To build the tests you can either run testing_script.py with the preferred arguments as mentioned above, or

 cd benchmarks

 make

 This will make all the tests included in this package and you can run these tests individually

+# argument varying instructions

+To do work with non default parameters the program has to be ran on one test at a time, here is a quick glossary on what the parameters are for each test, and which parameters could be iterated on.

+Larson:-  Parameters: <number-of-threads> <iterations> <num-objects> <work-interval> <object-size>

+Iterable parameters : <number-of-threads>